When SEO was in its infancy, the ranking of web pages depended on the keywords used within a page’s content, and almost nothing else.

 Among other things, PageRank revolutionised the way people search by using the number of links pointing to a given page to determine its SERP rank.
 Since then, these backlinks have been a huge determining factor in business’ online success, and link building has risen to become an essential pillar of SEO.

-In today’s post, we’ll take a look at how SEO and link building work together to improve online visibility, and how you can map out an SEO link building strategy to super-charge your own rankings.
+We’ll take a look at how SEO and link building work together to improve online visibility, and how you can map out an SEO link building strategy to super charge your own rankings.

 Digital marketing is constantly evolving, and with the feverish drive to stay ahead of developments, marketing thought leaders have a tendency to say “[Marketing Technique] is dead” year after year.

-Rest assured, link building is still effective in 2022, and any successful, long-term SEO strategy needs to utilise it.
-Though Google has developed new ways of categorising backlinks and measuring their value over time, one core fact of link building has always remained a constant: high-quality, relevant backlinks will help a page to rank.
+Rest assured, link building is still effective, and any successful, long-term SEO strategy needs to utilise it.
+Though Google has developed new ways of categorising backlinks and measuring their value over time, one core fact of link building has always remained a constant: high quality, relevant backlinks will help a page to rank.

 The trick to making sure your link building efforts aren’t wasted (outside of focusing on pure quality), is keeping an eye on the latest algorithm changes.
 Understanding how algorithm updates might influence the way that Google views the links pointing to your site can inform future strategies, and make sure previous efforts aren’t going to hold you back.
 Techniques that used to be perfectly sound five or ten years ago aren’t going to have the same effect today, and by keeping your SEO efforts in-line with these trends, you’re likely to achieve better results.

-Hive19 Tip 🐝: ALWAYS focus your strategy on quality.
+Always focus your strategy on quality.
 Achieving natural links from topically relevant, authoritative websites will never do your website any harm, regardless of algorithm updates.
 Quality will always trump quantity.
-Quick-fixes or black hat techniques might work for a while in some cases, however it’s only a matter of time before they’re discounted from your profile, or even worse – punished.
+Quick fixes or black hat techniques might work for a while in some cases, however it’s only a matter of time before they’re discounted from your profile, or even worse – punished.